home-assistant/core/README.md

 In the package `homeassistant.remote` a Python API on top of the HTTP API can be found.

 The API accepts and returns only JSON encoded objects.
-All API calls have to be accompanied by the header "HA-Access" with as value the api password (as specified in `home-assistant.conf`).
+All API calls have to be accompanied by the header "X-HA-Access" with as value the api password (as specified in `home-assistant.conf`).

 Successful calls will return status code 200 or 201.
 Other status codes that can return are:
  - 400 (Bad Request)